ssweetysingh/project-hb-cookwithSomething/1README.md

 # project-hb-cookwithSomething
-An web applicaito: find the list of ingredients in the pantry/refrigerator use the ingredients to create the recipe or meal plan.
+An web application: find the list of ingredients in the pantry/refrigerator use the ingredients to create the recipe or meal plan.
 Cookbooks with recipe or direct the user to the websites.

 My product Features: